Use collaboration to build capacity with minimal (or no) expense

 - Enhanced programs.
 By teaming up, the organizations are able to provide a continuum of care from birth through school years for the community they serve.

-Scaling up through collaboration
+Scaling up through nonprofit collaboration

 The Center for Nonprofit Management describes collaborative capacity building as a way to develop a scaled-up organizational model.
 Instead of scaling up through expansion, collaboration makes use of strategic alliances within communities (sometimes referred to as an "ecosystem" approach).

 This approach requires an awareness of the larger landscape in which your nonprofit participates.
-While this asks quite a bit of nonprofit leaders, rewards for the approach are large — including increased capacity in information sharing and professional networking, plus the ability to avoid redundancies and duplications within a community.
+While this asks quite a bit of nonprofit leaders, rewards for the approach are large — including increased capacity in information sharing and professional networking, plus the ability to avoid redundancies and duplication within a community.

 In the words of authors Jennifer Chandler and Kristen Scott Kennedy, "Tapping into existing networks of nonprofits allows organizations to continuously build capacity and grow steadily stronger, often without the need for additional funding."